 This use case assumes that the physical links interconnecting IP routers and transport network are any one of these possible options.

-If we consider the case of a 10Gb IP link between C-R1 to C-R3 using SDH physical links, we need to instantiate an STM-64 Private Line service between C-R1 and C-R3 supported by an ODU2 connection between S3 and S9, crossing transport node S6.
+If we consider the case of a 10Gb IP link between C-R1 to C-R3 using SDH physical links, we need to instantiate an STM-64 Private Line service between C-R1 and C-R3 supported by an ODU2 end-to-end connection between S3 and S6, crossing transport node S5.

 The traffic flow between C-R1 and C-R3 can be summarized as: